barbosa42/CS-100-Final-Project/README.md

 - Overall the application does encorporate various design patterns, although their are still a view features that I would like to include such as allowing the user to utilize a PowerBudget and construct their own fleet where they can name their own ships, build their own fleets, etc.

+# Updates
+## Update v1.0
+- Update v1.01: Construct the base USN_Ship and PLAN_Ship classes and their subclasses.
+This update will consist of just using the factory method to produce those various ships.
+- Update v1.02: Include a decorator in order to pre-customize the various ships based on the base class methods.
+(Homeport, PowerIndex, etc) NOTE: Personal customization won't be available until v2.0 is released.
+- Update v1.03: Final version 1.0 update that saw the addition of the visitor class so that each ship in their respective fleets were stated as "active".
+In the future the visitor class will allow user customization to state whether a ship is "Active" or "Reserve" in a fleet.

+## Update v2.0
+- Update v2.01: Will redesign the entire program to allow user customization instead of a predetermined set of values.